starlitriver/starlitriver.github.io/content/index.md

 i aim to continuously add to this repository for the purpose of creating a wiki of academic knowledge - if one day i forget about all these, i would have an accessible, clear and concise wiki to help me.

-all knowledge is good knowledge

 ## usage

-i'm honored that you'll use these notes! this network of notes is best accessed offline for easier navigation and appearance - see the [github repository](https://github.com/starlitriver/starlitriver.github.io) to make reading much easier!
+this network of notes is best accessed offline for easier navigation and appearance - see the [github repository](https://github.com/starlitriver/starlitriver.github.io) to make reading much easier!

 always press the `/` key to search for something

-these pages are mostly organized with links so it's useful to navigate using the graph views you can find the local graph at the top right corner you can find the global graph by pressing the icon in the corner of the local graph
+the small graph view shows all within 1 degree of separation - at the top right corner the large graph view shows all within 4 degrees of separation - press the icon in the small graph view

-you can also navigate the hierarchy with the explorer, breadcrumbs
+you can also navigate with the explorer and the breadcrumbs

-the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)
+starting with [[formal/index|formal]] and [[natural/index|natural]] sciences, the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)

-also some pages have [tags](/tags)

 ## ted talk